PharmaForest/SASToolbox/sastoolbox.md

 If the filename exceeds 32 characters, that file will be skipped, but the others will be processed.

 Note:

+  This program requires the "SAS/ACCESS to PC Files" license.
+  Without this license, DBMS=XLSX will not work and will result in an error.
 　Only the first sheet of each excel file will be imported.

 ### Parameters